 A typical Swedish session is different from a Deep Tissue session.
 In a Swedish session you will receive a full body massage and if there is any part that is particularly achy I will try to save some extra minutes to work on that area.
 In a Deep Tissue session however we will be typically focused on a particular area rather than the full body.
 It might also be more interactive as we try to work through issues like trigger points, muscle or joint stiffness, adhesions, etc.

 Is it possible to schedule a massage the same day?

 I will try to accommodate last minute requests but in general I do need at least 24hrs notice.
 I don’t schedule more than a couple of massages a day so that every client can take their time and have an unhurried and relaxed experience.

 There is a $20 fee for late cancellations (less than 24 hours) and no-shows.

-I understand that life happens – you get busy, you get late, you forget… But please note that the industry standard is to charge the full cost of the session for a late cancellation or no-show.
-There is planning, preparing and scheduling that goes into every session and a late cancellation means lost time and business since that slot cannot be offered to another person.
+Please note that the industry standard is to charge the full cost of the session for a late cancellation or no-show.
+There is planning, preparing and scheduling that goes into every session and a late cancellation means lost time and business.